oussamakami/oussamakami/README.md

 # Hi there <span style="font-size:24px">👋</span>, I'm <a href="#">Oussama Kamili</a>.

+I am a Moroccan student who is seeking to gain more knowledge to feed his interest and passion for software development.
+I'm currently learning Nodejs so that I can expand my understanding to the back end side of the development and hoping that one day I can achieve my dream by becoming a full-stack web developer

 <!--
 **oussamakami/oussamakami** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.